 Adding and Dropping Courses

 Students may add and/or drop courses subject to the deadlines given in the academic calendar.
 Students cannot add a course after the last day for adding courses without the approval of the Program Director, Dean, or Office of the Provost.
 Students will not receive credit for a course for which they have not properly registered.
-Students wishing to take more than 18 hours in one semester must receive approval from the Program Director or Dean, Registrar and Student Accounts.
+Students wishing to take more than 18 hours in one semester must receive approval from the Dean, Registrar and Student Accounts.